Dekel-Eli/Arkanoid-game/README.md

 # Arkanoid-game
 An exercise as a part of the course 'introduction to OOP'.
-The project was implemeted using design patterns.
+This project was implemeted using design patterns.

 # sample screenshots:
 ![180960333-b66fe976-08f5-40d9-91a7-c1ee2592dea1](https://user-images.githubusercontent.com/82665056/180962021-87dc556a-f150-4a22-a888-9b9001313bff.png)